 |Veteran UPS driver Emory Spears (in his truck) chatted with TSC staff writer Ted Reed (foreground, in uniform, too) about how business in the Charlotte, N.C. region has fared during the economic downturn.|

+Interviews with Dilworth businesses, conducted as Spears dropped off packages, indicated that a few have been badly hurt.
+But for many, life goes on, with the impact of local events far more compelling than the macro trends of the world economy.
 In fact, "this year is better than last year," for Dan Jacks, owner of Berrybrook Farm natural foods store.
 A local event explains this phenomenon: a block away, a locally owned health food supermarket shut down this summer, the victim of increasing competition from national health food chain stores in Charlotte.
 Before the shutdown, Jacks said, his sales were down slightly.